sonambhatnagar/inburgering/README.md

  _"Tip is to read the questions first before starting on the paragraphs.
 Most students finish this section in about 15 minutes.
 I also completed it in 15 minutes but took extra time to double-check my answers."_

 ## Luisteren (Listening)
-This section involved listening to dialogues and answering related questions.
+This section involved listening to dialogues and answering related questions, and I scored an 8.
 Practicing with listening exercises that mimic the exam format proved very beneficial.
 I used the following resources:

 * [Listening Practice Series 1](https://www.youtube.com/watch?v=TnzORNjSbMU&list=PLXhM-IdBEVjjXsZrVZAf4X94FCBE2tq99)
 * [Listening Practice Series 2](https://www.youtube.com/watch?v=cVFjj-WBnno)